codeforbtv/docs/local-cloud-proposal.md

 Created during the National Day of Civic Hacking, the Fish Stocking Schedule is an application that takes fish stocking data published by Vermont Fish & Wildlife and transforms it into an interactive map.
 The data can be navigated by number of fish, species, town, average size, body of water, age of fish, and date stocked.

+### Burlington City Wiki

+A team of Code for BTV volunteers has created a wiki designed to crowdsource information about Burlington.
+The wiki uses the MediaWiki platform and includes categories and a sampling of content.
+Importing and supporting extensions are in place (e.g., anti spam, social networking).
+The team is looking to recruit writers and editors for the wiki.

 ### Cloud Hosting, Cloud Storage, and Cloud Backup

 As found by the Vermont Digital Economy Project, communities with digitally connected non-governmental organizations are more resilient after a disaster, such as Tropical Storm Irene.
 Local cloud hosting, cloud storage, and cloud backup services available to Vermont’s non-governmental organizations (and possibly local governments) would make Vermont a leader in resilience to natural disasters.